chilammps/Ovito/doc/python/introduction/running.rst

 The :program:`ovitos` program is located in the :file:`bin/` subdirectory of OVITO for Linux, in the :file:`Ovito.app/Contents/MacOS/` directory of OVITO for MacOS, and in the main program directory on Windows systems.
-It should not be confused with :program:`ovito`, the main program, which has a graphical user interface.
+It should not be confused with :program:`ovito`, the main program, which provides a graphical user interface.

 Let's assume we used a text editor to write a simple Python script file named :file:`hello.py`::